drunomics/nuxtjs-drupal-ce/README.md

 - `menuEndpoint`: The menu endpoint pattern used for fetching menus.
 Defaults to 'api/menu_items/$$$NAME$$$' as fitting to the API provided by the [Rest menu items](https://www.drupal.org/project/rest_menu_items) Drupal module.
   `$$$NAME$$$` is replaced by the menu name being fetched.

+- `menuBaseUrl`: The menu base URL.
+Defaults to drupalBaseUrl + ceApiEndpoint.

 - `addRequestContentFormat`: If specified, the given value is added as `_content_format` URL parameter to requests.
 Disabled by default.